 - Our client was granted a mortgage and purchased a home.
 At the time of the transaction, the broker failed to provide her with disclosure papers.
 Our client later learned that her property had been transferred to her broker's husband.
 We are aggressively seeking a fair outcome of this case through litigation.

 - Our client founded and managed his own aircraft parts supply company.
 A supplier and customer database it developed formed a key strategic and competitive component of his business.
 A trusted manager of the company left the company, taking a copy of the database and opening a competing business.
 We took the case to trial and won a favorable result in a bench trial.

 - In another successful case, our client, a pastor, brought suit on behalf of the church for breach of fiduciary duty by a bishop who was trying to unfairly bring a new pastor into the church.
 The case was resolved by a fair settlement wherein the pastor remained at the church.

-Cases involving breach of fiduciary duty, fraud and other business disputes involve people in a range of occupations, from notaries to vice presidents.
-If you suspect you are the victim of breach of fiduciary duty in an agreement or transaction, including a home purchase or home foreclosure, contact us for answers and experienced legal representation.
+Cases involving a breach of fiduciary duty, fraud, and other business disputes involve people in a range of occupations, from notaries to vice presidents.
+If you suspect you are the victim of the breach of fiduciary duty in an agreement or transaction, including a home purchase or home foreclosure, contact us for answers and experienced legal representation.

 Contact Orloff & Associates for answers and assistance regarding breach of fiduciary duty lawsuits.
 We have helped numerous people and organizations in the Downey area and receive many new clients via referrals from existing and past clients.
 We understand how valuable your time and money are, and that is why we are committed to resolving your legal matter as quickly, efficiently and cost-effectively as possible to save your business time and money.